-As mentioned above, the Committee also awarded to each named executive officer (other than Mr. Toms) restricted stock units that will vest if the executive remains continuously employed with the Company (subject to limited exceptions) until the three-year anniversary date of each grant which is April 15, 2022.
-The awards may be paid in shares of company stock, cash or a combination of both, as determined by the Committee in its discretion.
+The Committee also awarded to each named executive officers RSUs that will vest if the executive remains continuously employed with the Company (subject to limited exceptions) until the three-year anniversary date of each grant which is April 10, 2026.
+The awards may be paid in shares of Company stock, cash or a combination of both, as determined by the Committee in its discretion.
 They are designed to encourage retention and to provide an incentive for increasing shareholder value.
 The number of RSUs awarded to each executive officer is set forth in the table below: